Home Compare METSO.HE vs OSK

 Metso Oyj vs Oshkosh: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Oshkosh carrying a narrow edge on valuation.
-Metso Oyj still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+Metso Oyj still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON